anton-k/handle-pattern-servant-app/README.md

   }
 ```

-And with this approach we re-compile only two moduels (this one and server that puts it all together)
+And with this approach we re-compile only two modules (this one and server that puts it all together)
 and we have no errors on the level of the library.
 But we will have missing field in the DI-implementation.
 Which is easy to define with mock or we can compile on the library level with